bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 Since version 3.2.0 you can define at each question if it should be optional or not.
 Note: only question of type radio, checkbox, select-box, input-field and textarea are checked.
 All answers to other type of questions are optional (they will not be checked).

+.. _pointsMode:

+pointsMode
+""""""""""

+:typoscript:`plugin.tx_fpmasterquiz.settings.pointsMode = 1`

+In the default mode, negative points are possible at e.g. checkboxes when not all correct answers are checked. pointsMode=1: negative points will be set to 0 points. pointsMode=3: like pointsMode=1, but when not all correct answers are selected, the participant will get 0 points for the whole question instead of x/y points.

 .. _joker: